-An Irish duo have opened a bar in New York that is dedicated to the famous Irish writer Oscar Wilde.
+An Irish duo’s bar in New York is dedicated to the famous Irish writer Oscar Wilde.

 It also boasts the honour of having the ‘longest bar New York’.

 The pair live in New York but are from Ireland with McCole coming from Monaghan and Burke from Mayo.